AcademySoftwareFoundation/opencue.io/content/docs/User guides/submitting-jobs.md

     and an interleave.
 To add multiple ranges together, separate them by commas.
 For detailed examples of the frame spec syntax, click **?**.

-1. Select the required **Services** from the available list for your job.
+1. Optionally, select the required **Services** from the available list for your job.
 OpenCue matches jobs with machines, based on the selected service.

     The following screenshot illustrates a completed layer info form: